hajczek/mws-restaurant-stage-1/README.md

 ## REQUIREMENTS

  - Python (Check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.).
- - Browser with JavaScript enabled.
+ - Browser with JavaScript enabled,
+ - Google Maps API Key.